seths10/Quotes-Generator/CONTRIBUTING.md

 > Tips: Make sure that you are submitting and committing things that are of quality substance, otherwise maintainers can invalidate your pull request

-* Pat yourself on the back and wait for your `pull request` to be reviewed and merged.
+* Pat yourself on the back and wait for your `pull request (PR)` to be reviewed and merged.